trbaxter/Old-Projects/README.md

-This is a collection of coding projects and miscellaneous programming stuff I've worked on.\
+This is a collection of coding projects and miscellaneous programming stuff I've worked on in the past.\
 Details on the contents of each folder are provided below.

 <br>